 Deadline Date (EST Time Zone):

-4/15/2021 11:59 PM
+4/04/2024 11:59 PM

 An individual can only apply if he/she has applied to The Apprentice School of Newport News Shipbuilding, has been made an offer and has a start date for an apprenticeship.

-The Canon Virginia Emergency Fund will provide monetary support to assist members following a natural disaster or series of sudden or unexpected events or circumstances beyond the member's reasonable control.
+(the "Fund") will provide monetary support to assist employees following a natural disaster or series of sudden or unexpected events or circumstances beyond an employee's reasonable control.
+The Fund's primary focus is responding to emergency needs in order for employees to meet short-term, basic living necessities.
+The Fund seeks to provide financial assistance to address uninsured needs not covered by other Foodbank or community programs otherwise available to the employee.

 The Fund's primary focus is responding to emergency needs in order for the Company's members to meet basic living necessities.
 The Fund seeks to provide financial assistance to address uninsured needs not covered by other Company or community programs.

-The Newport News Shipbuilding Employee's Hardship Fund (the "Fund") will provide monetary support to assist employees following a natural disaster or series of sudden or unexpected events or circumstances beyond an employee's reasonable control.
+The Newport News Shipbuilding Employee's Hardship Fund (the "Fund") provides monetary support to assist employees following a natural disaster or series of sudden or unexpected events or circumstances beyond an employee's reasonable control.
 The Fund's primary focus is responding to emergency needs in order for NNS's employees to meet short-term, basic living necessities.
 The Fund seeks to provide financial assistance to address uninsured needs not covered by other NNS or community programs otherwise available to the employee.

-The Fund will provide monetary support to assist employees following a natural disaster or series of sudden or unexpected events or circumstances beyond the employee's reasonable control.
-The Fund's primary focus is responding to emergency needs in order for the Tysinger Motor Company(“Company”) employees to meet basic living necessities.
-The Fund seeks to provide financial assistance to address uninsured needs not covered by other Company or community programs.